 Give the static IP address a unique name and click on Create and attach.

-Underneath the IP address configuration, you see the firewall settings.
+Under the IP address configuration, you can see the firewall settings.
 By default, Lightsail blocks all incoming traffic except for SSH (TCP port 22) and HTTP (TCP port 80).
 We don't need HTTP access for our VPN server, so delete this rule.
-Instead we add a new rule for UDP traffic on a random port.
-This port is where WireGuard is going to listen for incoming VPN connections.
+Instead, add a new rule for UDP traffic on a random port.
+This port is where WireGuard listens for incoming VPN connections.

 Click on Add rule, select "Custom" for the application, "UDP" for the protocol, and enter the port number.
 You can choose any free port you want.
 Usually, I pick a port between 32768 and 65535.
 For this blog post, I'm going to use port 54321.
 Click on Create

-By default, the configuration of the firewall will be copied to the IPv6 firewall as well.
-You found these settings below the IPv4 firewall rules.
+By default, the firewall configuration is copied to the IPv6 firewall as well.
+You can find these settings below the IPv4 firewall rules.
 Delete the port 80 rule from the IPv6 firewall.

 That concludes the configuration of our virtual server.
 You can close the website, and we're going to continue on the command line.